-Through crime sprees, a decade of recidivism, rampant drug use and rape, Mark Hughes has travelled through the darkest recesses of the human experience.
+Through crime sprees, a decade of recidivism and rampant drug use, Mark Hughes has travelled through the darkest recesses of the human experience.

 Now he’s shedding light on his life by making light of it.

 The Vancouver-based stand-up comic hosts a pair of shows Nov.
 25 and 26 called Tragedy + Time Served = Comedy.